WebOrigami/docs/src/content/pattern/fileTree.md

 {{ @json pattern-intro/flat/object.js }}
 ```

-The critical bit here is that the `json` utility required no modification to work with the new files-based graph.
-We wrote the `json` utility to work with async graphs, and the folder is just another async graph.
+The critical bit here is that the `json` utility required no modification to work with the new files-based tree.
+We wrote the `json` utility to work with async trees, and the folder is just another async tree.

 ## Transform the folder

-Since our folder is now available to us in graph form, we can convert its markdown content to HTML using the transform we already wrote.
-We can start with the same graph+transform module we created in `htmlObject.js`, and just change where the graph is coming from.
+Since our folder is now available to us in tree form, we can convert its markdown content to HTML using the transform we already wrote.
+We can start with the same tree+transform module we created in `htmlObject.js`, and just change where the tree is coming from.

 ```{{'js'}}
 /* src/flat/htmlFiles.js */